 Gratitude is an extremely healthy emotion with benefits that go far beyond fleeting appreciation for something.
 Yes, it’s an abstract skill and can be a tricky concept for little ones to grasp, but putting in the effort from an early age to inculcate a mindset of gratitude will help set children up for greater success in life.

 It’s a central theme at Treasured Tots, where children are encouraged to explore, discover, grow and develop into independent, confident learners who are well-prepared for formal schooling.
-Gratitude is practised in many different ways during daily life at their three child care centres in Fremantle, Bibra Lake and Mandurah.
+Gratitude is practised in many different ways during daily life at their three child care centres in Mandurah, Piara Waters, Bibra Lake and Fremantle

 ‘It’s a funny thing about life, once you begin to take note of the things you are grateful for, you being to lose sight of the things you lack.’